 The mission of the Hawaii Economic Association (HEA) is to promote public awareness and understanding of economics and to support the professional growth of its members by providing a forum to discuss Hawaii's economic issues and to interact with other professionals.
-The Honolulu Association of Business Economics is managed by the HEA , a 501 (c) 3, non-profit organization.
+The Hawaii Economic Association (HEA) is managed by the Honolulu Association of Business Economics, a 501 (c) 3, non-profit organization.
 All checks should be made payable to HEA.

 HEA features discussions and presentations on various economic topics and issues impacting Hawaii.